signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 It usually takes several minutes to create and run the instance so wait until its status is "Available".

-3. **Connect to your database** To connect to your database from your application or any client (we use great free [pgAdmin](https://www.pgadmin.org/)) you need to form the connection string or get its parts.
+**4. Connect to your database** To connect to your database from your application or any client (we use great free [pgAdmin](https://www.pgadmin.org/)) you need to form the connection string or get its parts.
 For PostgreSQL, the connection string has a format

 ```
 postgres://YourUserName:YourPassword@YourHostname:5432/YourDatabaseName